How to Convert Figma to Code: React, HTML, Vue, and JS

 });

-• Perform browser-monitoring and check for compatibility issues across popular web browsers like Chrome, Firefox, Safari, and Edge.
+• Perform browser monitoring and check for compatibility issues across popular browsers such as Chrome, Firefox, Safari, and Edge.

-• Using browser developer tools to debug runtime errors, unexpected behaviors, or performance bottlenecks effectively.
+• Using browser developer tools to debug runtime errors, unexpected behaviors, or performance bottlenecks.

 Parting Words